-The academy has clear protocols for ensuring that any visiting speakers are appropriately supervised and any content that they are delivering is suitable for the audience.
+The academy has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable.
 The academy's responsibility to students is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the academy and British values.

-The academy is required to undertake a risk assessment before agreeing to a visiting speaker being allowed to attend the academy.
-This will take into account any vetting requirements considered appropriate and may include a DBS check if relevant.
+The academy is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the school.
+This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.

 Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.
-In some cases, the academy may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.
+In some cases, the academy may request a copy of the Visiting Speaker's presentation and/or footage in advance of the session being provided.

-Visiting speakers, whilst on site, will be supervised by an academy employee.
-On attending the academy, visiting speakers will be required to show original current identification documents with a photograph such as a passport or photo card driving licence.
+Visiting Speakers, whilst on the academy site, will be supervised by a academy employee.
+On attending the Academy, Visiting Speakers will be required to show original current identification documents including a photograph such as a passport or photo card driving licence.
 The academy shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.